Explore Seasonal Trends

 "Layaway fell out of favor many years ago, because people started looking at it as being fairly old-fashioned," says Trae Bodge, a shopping expert.
 "But once the Great Recession hit, it started popping up, back in 2009."

-Even better, some stores offer variations on no-fee plans: Walmart has waived fees entirely, Toys R Us offers a no-fee layaway promotional period, and Burlington Coat Factory offers a $5 promotional card upon completion of your payment.
+Even better, some stores offer variations on no-fee plans: Walmart has waived fees entirely, and Burlington Coat Factory offers a $5 promotional card upon completion of your payment.
 Stores like Kmart and TJ Maxx have fees of just $5 to $10.
 Some stores let you make payments online.

 Courtney Jesperson, the retail expert at NerdWallet, says that layaway is a great option if there are things you know you'll want to get for Christmas, such as a hot toy or an electronic, but can't afford to buy them all at once.
 (Chase has a paid relationship with NerdWallet.)